geerc/www/gkapfham/index.md

 computer science and effective writing and speaking, I serve as an academic and research adviser for undergraduate and graduate students.

-> <b>Expertise</b>: software engineering, software testing, data management, computer systems example
+> <b>Expertise</b>: software engineering, software testing, data management, computer systems

 ### Status Updates from Gregory M. Kapfhammer